KMT (song): Background

-Controversy
+XXXTentacion controversy

 On January 28, 2017, "KMT" was previewed on stage by Drake during a concert in Amsterdam.
 The song was compared by users on social media to American rapper XXXTentacion's song "Look at Me" due to the similarity in flows, resulting in significant online controversy.
 While these events were taking place, XXXTentacion was incarcerated for battery charges.

 After being granted parole, XXXTentacion was released from jail on March 26, 2017.
 Before appearing for an interview on Miami radio station 103.5 The Beat, he spoke with fans using the live video streaming app Periscope.
 During the interview with 103.5 The Beat, XXXTentacion claimed that Drake contacted a DJ that he had been associated with.
 According to the DJ, Drake was supposed to contact XXXTentacion's manager, but that did not occur.
 XXXTentacion also claimed that shortly after these exchanges took place, one of his friends contacted him during his incarceration and had shown him a live performance of "KMT" following comparisons to the similarity in flow from fans.
 XXXTentacion later joined his fans in accusing Drake of taking his style from "Look at Me".

 Drake later appeared on an interview with DJ Semtex, where he addressed the controversy.
 Drake claimed that a few days after performing the track with Giggs he saw comments on Instagram accusing him of stealing XXXTentacion's flow.
 Drake maintained that he had never heard of XXXTentacion or his track, "Look at Me" prior to the controversy.
 He then goes on to explain that he searched for the song that was being referenced, and that he could see where people could draw the comparison.